-Unknown: Cameron Biddle, Tom Heal, Pete Hitt, Tom Kirk, Tom Lowther, Alex Martinez, Gary Price, Steve Rees-Clark, Tom Townsend, Andy Westacott
+Re-signed: Cameron Biddle, Tom Heal, Peter Hitt, Tom Kirk, Tom Lowther, Alex Martinez, Gary Price, Steve Rees-Clark, Tom Townsend, Andy Westacott

 The Wales Racing Academy was set-up to offer Welsh athletes a programme to develop them across Commonwealth Games disciplines to support them on their personal pathways, including medal-winning performances at Commonwealth Games.
 It provides supported riders with a range of racing opportunities both in the UK and across Europe on the road, track and cross-country mountain bike.

 The 2021 squad is yet to be announced but we already know that one their strongest riders, Peter Kibble, won’t ride following his retirement earlier this year.

 Unknown: Samuel Beckett, Joseph Beckingsale, Matthew Burke, Joe Holt, Harvey McNaughton, Owain Roberts, William Roberts